jhetherly/EnglishSpeechUpsampler/README.md

 ## Usage

-In order to use the
+Since GitHub doesn't allow for files larger than 100 MB, the model must be retrained in order to perform the upsampling.

 ## Requirements and Dependencies